dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 Subsequent to this, the boot domain can apply additional configuration to the initial domains from the data in the LCM, in *extended domain construction*.

-The motivations for this structure include:
+The benefits of this structure include:

-* Security: The permissions required by the boot domain can be constrained: it does not require the capability to create domains in this structure.
+* Security: Contrains the permissions required by the boot domain: it does not require the capability to create domains in this structure.
 This aligns with the principles of least privilege.
-* Flexibility: Allows the boot domain to perform use-case-specific, policy-based dynamic assignment of hardware that are discovered available on the host.
+* Flexibility: Enables policy-based dynamic assignment of hardware by the boot domain, customizable according to use-case and able to adapt to hardware discovery
-* Compatibility: supports reuse of familiar tools with use-case customized boot domains.
+* Compatibility: Supports reuse of familiar tools with use-case customized boot domains.
-* Commonality: Pooling and reuse of the same logic for initial basic domain building across Xen deployments.
+* Commonality: Reuses and pools of the same logic for initial basic domain building across diverse Xen deployments.
 	* It aligns the x86 initial domain construction with the existing Arm dom0less feature for construction of multiple domains at boot.
 	* The boot domain implementation may vary significantly with different deployment use cases, whereas the hypervisor implementation is common.
-* Correctness: Increasing confidence in the implementation of domain construction, since it is performed by the hypervisor in well maintained and centrally tested logic.
+* Correctness: Increases confidence in the implementation of domain construction, since it is performed by the hypervisor in well maintained and centrally tested logic.
-* Performance: it enables launch for configurations where a fast start of multiple domains at boot is a requirement.
+* Performance: Enables launch for configurations where a fast start of multiple domains at boot is a requirement.
 * Capability: Supports launch of advanced configurations where a sequenced start of multiple domains is required, or multiple domains are involved in